 - We only gather student data required to proctor the exam

 Data security and student privacy in higher education are especially important topics with the growth of online learning and remote testing.

-Students and academic institutions have expectations about how their privacy and online data security is protected – and for good reason.
+Students and academic institutions have expectations about how their privacy is protected – and for good reason.
 In fact, a 2020 study by EDUCAUSE1 found that Privacy was the 2nd most important factor related to IT for higher education leaders.

-To provide transparency around how Honorlock is protecting student privacy and securing data, we’ve compiled a comprehensive list of important information to help answer any questions from students, faculty, and institutions.
+To provide transparency around how Honorlock protects student privacy and secures data, we’ve compiled a comprehensive list of important information to help answer any questions from students, faculty, and institutions.

 Honorlock data security and student privacy

 Pretty simple: we don’t sell or monetize student data.

 Our online proctoring software doesn’t have access to cell phones